How to Upgrade and Replace Lightbulbs

 The brightness and color of the lightbulb you choose impacts the appearance and functionality of the room or space it’s in.
 When choosing a specific replacement lightbulb, keep these performance factors in mind:

 The light produced by a bulb is measured in lumens. and the energy it takes to produce a specific lumen level is measured in watts.
 Standard incandescent bulbs range from 450 lumens (40 watts) to 1,600 lumens (100 watts).
 For a kitchen or home workspace, choose light bulbs with higher lumen levels.
 To create a relaxing atmosphere in the living room or family room, opt for lower lumen levels.
+Before you buy one, here’s what you need to know about light bulb base types.

 This is measured in Kelvins, with lower temperatures indicating warmer tones and higher temperatures indicating cooler tones.
 A light color measurement of 5,000K emits a cool, white light that simulates daylight, suitable for a kitchen or bathroom.
 Color measurements of 2,700K to 3,000K produce a warm yellow or white tone better for the more intimate atmosphere of a dining or living room.